 In a small bowl, whisk together the flour, baking soda, and salt.
 Set aside.

-In the bowl of a stand mixer fitted with the paddle attachment, beat the butter, brown sugar, and granulated sugar until light and creamy (about 3 minutes).
+In the bowl of a stand mixer fitted with the paddle attachment, beat the butter, brown sugar, and granulated sugar on medium-high until light and creamy, about 3 minutes (it should resemble fluffy frosting).

-Add the eggs and vanilla and mix on low until evenly combined, scraping down the bowl as needed.
+Add the eggs and vanilla and mix on low until completely combined, scraping down the bowl as needed.

 Add the flour mixture all at once and mix on low until just combined (stop mixing as soon as there are no dry spots of flour in the dough - do not overmix).

-Add chocolate chips and mix into the batter on low.
+Add the chocolate chips and mix into the batter on low just until combined.

 Transfer the mixing bowl to the refrigerator and refrigerate for 20 minutes while the oven heats.
 (This step is important as the cold dough is key to the soft centers of the cookies.)